-Do trucking companies do background checks?
+Do trucking companies perform background checks?

 Trucking companies do often complete a level of background screening before they accept new drivers into their fleet.
-Driving a commercial motor vehicle is an important job and one that comes with a lot of responsibility.
-Driving a truck or tractor trailer can often be the type of opportunity that gives someone a chance to turn things around and make a better life for themselves and their families.
+Driving a commercial motor vehicle can be an important job and one that comes with a lot of responsibility.
+Driving a truck or tractor trailer can also often be the type of opportunity that gives someone a chance to turn things around and make a better life for themselves and their families.
 If you are concerned about things in your past that may prevent you from certain career training paths, you should check out CDL driving and see what it has to offer.

 Background checks are standard procedure for government organizations, trucking schools, and trucking companies.
 In fact, background screenings are standard procedure for a lot of different jobs these days.
-Trucking companies are often focused on safety which means pay close attention to the CDL drivers out there because of the nature of the job.
-If you have questions as to whether or not certain events in your past may affect whether you can get a CDL, don’t automatically assume you don’t qualify for a CDL license.
+Trucking companies are often focused on safety which means they pay close attention to the CDL drivers because of the nature of the job.
+If you have questions as to whether or not certain events in your past may affect whether you can get a CDL, don’t automatically assume you don’t qualify for a CDL .
 Your background doesn’t need to be a determining factor in whether or not trucking school is right for you.
-The Admissions team at NETTTS is specially trained to help you find out if this is the right career training move.
+The Admissions team at NETTTS is trained to help you find out if this is the right career training move.
 Read on to learn more!